74hc595/LPC54114-Stub/README.md

 SYSCON->CPBOOT = (unsigned long)coprocessor_code;
 ```

-But you may need to explicitly set bit 0 if the coprocessor boot address points
+But you will need to explicitly set bit 0 if the coprocessor boot address points
 to an an array:

 ```